porn-records/Porn-Records/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Have you checked to ensure there aren't other open [Merge Requests (MR)](../merge_requests) or [Issues](../issues) for the same update/change?
-  - [ ] Added Screenshot to the above mentioned issue for prove of submission?
+  - [ ] Added Screenshot to the above mentioned issue for proof of submission?

 ### Todo
   - [ ] Added to [Source file](submit_here/hosts.txt)?